WardBrian/tinystan/README.md

 # FFIStan

+**Note**: This project is still under active development.
+The API is not yet stable, and the documentation is incomplete.
+Using before a 1.0 release is not recommended for most users.

 **FFIStan** (short for *Foreign Function Interface Stan*, alternatively *Fast, Flatiron Institute, Stan*) is a library that provides a C interface to the [Stan](https://mc-stan.org) algorithms, such as sampling with the No-U-Turn Sampler (NUTS).